Dddarknight/analytics-publisher/README.md

 - In the bot with /start you will have several buttons:
     - buttons for getting plots,
     - buttons for getting information, using a source [Api-Football](https://www.api-football.com).
+- First you'll receive the id of Celery task, which is responsible for plot building.
+- You can check the status of the task by sending task ID to the bot.
+The bot will return you on of several possibilities (PENDING, STARTED, SUCCESS).
+- If the task status is SUCCESS, you can receive the plot from bot by sending the command /result.
+- The bot asks for the data from API service.
+Information about tasks' statuses is stored in Redis database (which is used as backend in Celery app).
 ____

 ![App structure](image/app_diagram.png "App structure")